Tom McIntosh (politician)

 Tom McIntosh is an Australian politician who has been a Labor member of the Victorian Legislative Council, having represented the Eastern Victoria Region since August 2022.
 He was appointed by a joint sitting of the Victorian Parliament on 17 August 2022 to fill a vacancy brought about by the death of Jane Garrett.

 Prior to entering politics, McIntosh has worked as an electrician and staffer to federal Labor MP Ged Kearney.

+Early life and education

+Before entering Parliament, McIntosh grew up the son of a shearer and teacher on the family farm.
+He completed his electrical apprenticeship at Ballarat TAFE, and worked the following decade as an electrician.